Joshua861/engine_4/docs_src/src/input.md

 # Input API

-The input API is very simple, SGE provides functions for querying the current state of keyboard and mouse buttons.
+The input API is simple, SGE provides functions for querying the current state of keyboard and mouse buttons.

 If you want to run some code whenever the space bar is pressed, you could use